Lemon Butter Pasta (Pasta al Limone)

 – Natalie

 - Spaghetti: This lemon pasta sauce is best served with a long pasta, like spaghetti, angel hair, bucatini, fettuccine, and linguine.
 Short pastas such as campanelle, fusilli, gemelli, or farfalle all work too!
-Feel free to experiment and use any pasta you prefer.
 Just remember, in a dish with few ingredients, splurge on a high-quality pasta for the best flavor.

 - Cheese: Parmigiano-Reggiano cheese melts into the sauce helping to thicken it while also infusing it with a savory, nutty flavor.
 You will also need Pecorino Romano cheese for a slightly different flavor profile that gives the sauce a more complex flavor.